agirishkumar/MedScript/README.md

 ![image](https://github.com/user-attachments/assets/72023722-9ec1-4d72-85bd-8a3149c31dad)

-This image shows a Gantt chart from an Airflow DAG (Directed Acyclic Graph) run, visualizing the execution timeline of tasks within the data_pipeline.
+The figure shows the Gantt chart from an Airflow DAG run, visualizing the execution timeline of tasks within the data_pipeline.
 It includes four tasks: load_data_task, data_preprocessing_task, query_vectorDB_task, and generate_prompt_task.

 Each task's execution duration is represented by bars, with different segments indicating stages of the task's progress. load_data_task and data_preprocessing_task took the longest time to complete, while query_vectorDB_task and generate_prompt_task were shorter in duration.
 The pipeline appears to be running multiple iterations or instances, with several successful executions marked in green, showing consistent task completion across these runs.